DETAILED ACTION

 Regarding Claim 12, Gallay teaches that the single base member comprises a cavity (6) configured to receive a pole tip of the ambulatory stability pole.

-Regarding Claim 14, Gallay teaches a tip for an ambulatory stability pole (1), comprising: a single base member (5) extending for a first dimension along a first direction (X-X’) that is parallel to a longitudinal axis of the ambulatory stability pole; and a plurality of extension members (3a-3e) extending from the single base member along the first direction and being separated from each other by slits (the spaces between adjacent extensions), the plurality of extension members terminating in contact regions (the bottom surfaces thereof), wherein the tip comprises a cavity (within the center of the ring connecting all of the extensions - see Fig. 5) between the plurality of extension members that extends to a depth that is deeper than each of the slits separating the plurality of extension members.
+Regarding Claim 14, Gallay teaches a tip for an ambulatory stability pole (1), comprising: a single base member (5) extending for a first dimension along a first direction (X-X’) that is parallel to a longitudinal axis of the ambulatory stability pole; and a plurality of extension members (3a-3e) extending from the single base member along the first direction and being separated from each other by slits (the spaces between adjacent extensions), the plurality of extension members terminating in contact regions (the bottom surfaces thereof), wherein the tip comprises a cavity (such as A, see above, the cavity within the center of the bottom of the foot - see Fig. 5 – extends upward from the contact surface further than the depth of the slits) between the plurality of extension members that extends to a depth that is deeper than each of the slits separating the plurality of extension members.

 Regarding Claim 15, Gallay teaches that the single base member comprises a cavity (6) configured to receive a pole tip of the ambulatory stability pole.